Introduction

 bind = ["127.0.0.1:SOMEPORT"]

-In particular, you currently need to configure the [indexer]
+In particular, you currently need to configure the [indexer] section to point

 at your full node’s JSON-RPC endpoint.
 The relevant config options in that